Carson3245/doodlebot/README.md

 - Add authentication to the dashboard (OAuth2, JWT, or another solution).
 - Store moderation logs in a database.
-- Expand the conversation module by integrating an AI API if you want richer responses.
+- Extend the conversation module with additional rules or plug it into an external AI API if you need richer responses.
 - Automate deployment to a service such as Railway, Render, or Fly.io.

 ## License